 The Flash Season 3 started with a bang, and now we're deep into the consequences of this post-Flashpoint timeline.
-What is Doctor Alchemy planning, and will Caitlyn become the villain Killer Frost?
+What is Savitar planning, and will Caitlin become the villain Killer Frost?
 It's difficult to keep up with all the news, rumors, and spoilers, so we've compiled a handy guide to prepare you for CW's The Flash Season 3.

 'The Flash' Season 3 News, Rumors & Spoilers